sayus2884/ops/peopleops/COMMUNICATIONS_CHARTER.md

 ![Slack Notification Setting](/assets/images/recommended-slack-setting.png)

+  - If you're going away for more than 1 hour during the day when you normally work, notify your team in #general.
+If you're taking less than 1 hour, avoid the clutter :) There are lots of people who will have to read your message.
+  - If the message could be useful to more than one person, post it in the most relevant public or project channel.
+  - No instant reply required, but you should reply within a few hours.
+Our communication priority order is: 1) Call/Text 2) Slack 3) Email 4) Notion
+  - Catch up with your team at least twice per work day on Slack, but don't leave it open all day, you need some quiet time to focus on work.
+Catch up on your channels, skim and respond where needed.
+  - Be sure to reply to **@mentions** and **direct messages** as a priority.
+You can see these listed at the bottom of the sidebar.
+  - Use Emojis!
+A thumbs up can help the people who post in public channels know who's read things and what kind of posts are helpful.
+  - Good examples of what to use Slack for:
+    1. When you're blocked by something, make noise to the team  channel.
+    2. Create clarity on shared goals.
+    3. Share your work for feedback.
   - Go straight to the point.
 Don't send people messages to check if someone's online, like "Clark", "hey, you there?", or "Can I ask you a question?".
 This sucks, because the person now has to stare at the screen for 2 minutes while you write them a message.
 Just get to the point and don't worry about when, they'll reply when they can.
 The expected response time on slack is up to 4 hours during the recipient's work hours, so they should check it twice a day.
 When people are in "focus mode", they shouldn't have slack open as it's a distraction.
-  - Slack is ok for reminders about tasks, but isn't meant for assigning something critical, especially to the whole company.
-Use Trello + email for that.
-  - If the message could be useful to more than one person, post it in the most relevant public or project channel.
-  - No instant reply required.
-Our communication priority order is: 1) Call/Text 2) Slack 3) Email 4) Trello 5) Reddit
-  - Try to interact with the team about twice per work day on Slack, but don't leave it open all day, you need some quiet time to focus on work.
-Catch up on your channels, skim and respond where needed.
-  - If you read something on a public slack channel, understand it, and find it useful, please give a thumbs up or whatever emoticon.
-It helps the people who post in public channels the most to know who's read things and what to post.
-  - For group action items, use email instead, and set a deadline.
-  - The perfect example of what to use Slack for is:
-    1. When you're blocked by something, make noise to the team  channel.
-    2. Create clarity around objectives and user stories.
-State your understanding in your own words, so teammates can confirm we're on the same page.

 ## End of the Day (EOD) report